My Favorite Puzzles

 Problem: Two Glass Balls.

 I am in a 100-story building.
 I have with me two glass balls.
-I know that if I throw the ball out of the window, it will never break if the floor number is less than X, and it will always break if the floor number is equal to or greater than X. Assuming that I can reuse the balls which don't break, find X in the minimum number of throws.
+I know that if I throw a ball out of the window, it won't ever break if the floor number is less than X, and it will always break if the floor number is equal to or greater than X. Assuming that I can reuse the balls which don't break, find X in the minimum number of throws.

 Solution for the Two Glass Balls problem.